pebencze/42Cpp09/README.md

 ```

 ### Steps
-1. Given an unsorted list, group the list into pairs.
+1. Given an unsorted list, group the list into n/2 pairs.
-- recursively increase the size of the pairs
-(from 1 elementSize until elementSize <= n / 2)
 - sort them by the biggest number (rightmost)
 - refer to the biggest element as `a` and to the smallest as `b`
 - depending on the index call them b1 a1 b2 a2 b3 a3 ...